-Fortunately, there are now many drug and alcohol rehab programs in place for pregnant women, with a new one right here in Ohio at The Bluffs.
+Fortunately, there are now many drug and alcohol rehab programs in place for pregnant women, with a new one right here in Ohio at Vertava Health of Ohio.
 Our program is tailored specifically to the needs of pregnant women and their unborn children, with components which address the unique needs of these women.

 This program works to restore the health of the mother while maintaining the health of the fetus and to equip the woman with everything she needs to build and uphold a substance-free life.

-Dangers Of Substance Abuse And Addiction During Pregnancy
+Dangers Of Substance Use And Addiction During Pregnancy

 Health risks alone are perhaps the greatest danger to pregnant women facing addiction.
-There is a high potential for adverse effects on fetal development when a pregnant woman abuses drugs or alcohol.
+There is a high potential for adverse effects on fetal development when a pregnant woman uses drugs or alcohol.

-While effects to fetal health will vary by the drug of abuse and other factors, some general negative effects which may occur include:
+While effects to fetal health will vary by the drug of use and other factors, some general negative effects which may occur include:

-Many drugs of abuse increase the risks of adverse effects, and certain drugs of abuse carry risks of additional effects.
+Many drugs of use increase the risks of adverse effects.
 Smoking during pregnancy, for example, can result in many of these effects as well as preterm birth, respiratory issues and slowed fetal growth.

-After the baby is born, and no longer exposed to the effects of opioids, he or she is likely going to experience withdrawal symptoms as the drug is removed from their system, especially if the mother continuously abuses opioids throughout the pregnancy and in the week before birth.
-Neonatal abstinence syndrome can result in the baby having feeding troubles after birth, low birth weight, respiratory (breathing) troubles and seizures or even death.
+After the baby is born, and no longer exposed to the effects of opioids, he or she is likely going to experience withdrawal symptoms since the drug is removed from their system, especially if the mother continuously uses opioids throughout the pregnancy and in the week before birth.
+Neonatal abstinence syndrome can result in the baby having feeding troubles after birth, low birth weight, respiratory (breathing) trouble, seizures or even death.